 Click on the image below to get the template:

 I created all graphics using Canva > Social Media & Email Headers > Email Header Templates

-I created all templates using Get a Newsletter editor
+I created all templates using Get a Newsletter newsletter editor

-You can take any graphics you want from this post and use it in your re-permissioning campaigns 😉
+You can take any graphics you want from this post and use them in your re-permissioning campaigns 😉